 This emphasis is designed to prepare a pathway for graduate students, particularly second degree students, for obtaining their Master's degree after completing their teacher education program.
 Students completing this emphasis area may have taken some of their graduate coursework as they obtained their lowa teaching license.
-Eighteen (18) or more elective credits hours will be taken from one or more of the following emphasis areas: Effective Teaching, English as a Second Language, Reading, Special Education, or Teacher Leadership.
+Eighteen (18) or more elective credits hours will be taken from one or more of the following emphasis areas: Effective Teaching, English as a Second Language, Reading, Special Education, Early Childhood Inclusive Classroom, or Teacher Leadership.
 Additionally, a four-course core provides a shared experience for all graduate education students.
 These courses (i.e., 12 credit hours) focus on developing the broader perspectives needed for research and leadership in the profession.
 Eligible students must have earned a Bachelor's degree (non-teaching) and be enrolled in a Teacher Education Program.

 ED 600 Educational Research 3

 Choose One: 3

 ED 540 Reading Research Seminar

 ED 594 Seminar: Leadership in Education

 ED 595 Seminar in Special Education

-Choose One O ption: 6
+Choose One Op tion: 6

-ED 601 Action Research Project

-& ED 602 and Education Thesis
+ED 601 & ED 602 Action Research Project and Education Thesis

 OR

-ED 604 Education Research Project

-& ED 605 and Comprehensive Examination
+ED 604 & ED 605 Education Research Project and Comprehensive Examination

-Must complete an additional 18 or more credit hours at the 18
+Must complete a graduate level.
+3 n additional 18 or more credit hours at the 18

-graduate level.
-3
+Total Hours 30

-Early Childhood Inclusive Classroom
+Early Childhood Inclusive Classroom: 36 semester hours